The stage. The lights. The screams of thousands of frenzied fans waiting to hear your music.

 While BandCamp is a popular and growing platform for artists, SoundCloud, deemed as a social media channel itself, still has the largest reach in the world.

-While SoundCloud does have a substantial monthly following at 175 million users, it still doesn’t stack up against Facebook’s 2.23 billion, Youtube’s 1.8 billion, and Twitter’s 300 million monthly followers.
+While SoundCloud does have a substantial monthly following at 175 million users, SoundCloud still doesn’t stack up against Facebook’s 2.23 billion, Youtube’s 1.8 billion, and Twitter’s 300 million monthly followers.

 Your SoundCloud listeners are tweeting and liking other artists on other social channels.
 If you’re not actively promoting your Soundcloud music, you’re handing the spotlight to someone else.

-Social media gives you the chance to really brand yourself and expand upon your music in a way that your fans can further connect with you.
-Social media is one of the cheapest and best SoundCloud promotion strategies to get your music in front of millions of people.
+Using social media for free SoundCloud promotion gives you the chance to really brand yourself and expand upon your music in a way that your fans can further connect with you.
+Social media is one of the cheapest and best SoundCloud promotional strategies to get your music in front of millions of people.

 Simply relying on SoundCloud alone won’t get you too far.
-Each social channel is a powerful marketing tool and you need more than one to build a solid following.
+Each social network is a powerful free SoundCloud promotion tool and you need more than one to build a solid following.

 When developing your SoundCloud marketing strategy, you should know how to promote music on SoundCloud and through social media.
-A good place to start is figuring out which social media channels cater best to your audience.
+The best SoundCloud promotional strategies on social media begin with finding out which social media channels cater best to your audience.
 Knowing who your fan personas are will help you build your brand, tell your story, and choose the right platforms.

 Let’s look at two very different musicians, Beyonce and Jimmy Buffet.
 Both are very popular but have completely different music, branding, and fanbases.
 Jimmy’s fans, “parrotheads” wouldn’t exactly fit into the same marketing strategy as Beyonce’s.